 President Bush spent 32% of his presidency on vacation.

-President Obama has been on vacation 78 days from 2009 to 2011.
-At the three year mark into their first terms, George W. Bush spent 180 days at his ranch in Crawford, Texas and Ronald Reagan spent 112 vacation days at his ranch in California.
+President Obama has been on vacation for 78 days from 2009 to 2011.
+At the three-year mark into their first terms, George W. Bush spent 180 days at his ranch in Crawford, Texas, and Ronald Reagan spent 112 vacation days at his ranch in California.
 Of course, staff was around all three Presidents on vacations and all White House aides argue that the commander-in-chief is never “out of touch” with work.

 Calls to the Eisenhower and Truman Libraries reveal that those Presidents were not on vacation for more than 1,020 days.
 Eisenhower was on vacation for 456 days during his 8 years in office.
 When asked on whether President Herbert Hoover’s vacation days could be over 500 for 4 years a historian at the Hoover Library said, “No chance.
 Everyone agrees he was a grinder — he was the kind of guy for whom a vacation was rare — his vacation days were less than 50.”
 Hoover was in office from 1929 to 1933.
 Frequently Hoover either drove himself on brief trips or was driven by a military attachment or took the train.

 President Obama was on vacation for 26 days during his first year in office (2009).
 Ronald Reagan spent 42 days on vacation during his first year in office (1981).
 President George H.W.
 Bush was on vacation less than his son, 40 days, in 1989, his first year in office.
 President Obama was on vacation less in his first year in office than the previous three Republican Presidents.

 No President since Reagan was on vacation less than Bill Clinton.
 Presidents Clinton and Carter vacationed the least of any of the last seven chief executives.